-Mid/High-Rise Affordable Rental Unit Program

-Up to 100% of total eligible costs, to a maximum of:

-- \$145,000 per new affordable mid/high-rise rental unit; and - \$180,000 per new affordable mid/high-rise threebedroom rental unit. - Requires a minimum of three (3) new affordable-rental units and/or new affordable-rental three-bedroom units in a residential rental building, to be eligible.
+Mid/High-Rise Up to 100% of total eligible costs, to a maximum of: \$145,000 per new affordable mid/high-rise rental unit; Affordable Rental and \$180,000 per new affordable mid/high-rise three- Unit Program bedroom rental unit.
+Requires a minimum of three (3) new affordable-rental units and/or new affordable-rental three-bedroom units in a residential rental building, to be eligible.